dm9gp/Colpitts-PCB/README.md

 print the PCB file (in the latest version) or have the PCB printed for you, the PCB file is in "Fritzing" format .fzz.
-You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/) if you wish.
+You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice, such as AISLER (https://aisler.net/), if you wish.

 You will also need the componets listed below.